[ Printer Friendly Version ] [ Report Abuse ]

-When she stumbled out of the fireplace on the other side, she was confronted by the sight of her immediate superior, Van Dedworth.
+When she stumbled out of the fireplace on the other side, a quick walk down the hall brought her to the office she shared with her squad.
+Turning into it, she was confronted by the sight of her immediate superior, Van Dedworth.
 His head was down on his desk, and he was snoring softly.

 Victoire grinned and crept past her own desk so she could poke him hard in the shoulder.

 He jumped and was actually raising his wand before he recognized her laughter.
-“V.” He tossed his wand back onto his desk.
-“Don’t do
+“Fuck, Vic.”
+He tossed his wand back onto his desk in disgust.
+“Don’t do that.”

 “You were sleeping,” she informed him as she boosted herself up to sit next to a large pile of papers on his desk.

 “I was resting my eyes,” he corrected as he bobbed his head from side to side, working out the kinks in his neck.
-“That’s what it’s called when your superior does it.”
+“That’s what it’s called when your boss does it.”